turbot/tailpipe-plugin-aws/docs/sources/aws_s3_bucket.md

 Most AWS tables define a default `file_layout` for the `aws_s3_bucket` source, so if your AWS logs are stored in default log locations, you don't need to override the `file_layout` argument.

+The trailing `/` is not automatically included in the `prefix`.
+If your log path requires it, be sure to add it explicitly.

 ## Example Configurations

 ### Collect CloudTrail logs